dh-conciani/cerrado-sentinel-lulc/README.md

-reposotory with codes used to classify land cover and land use of the Cerrado biome using Sentinel imagery
+repository with codes used to classify land cover and land use of the Cerrado biome using Sentinel imagery